 Computer aided drafting (CAD) professionals are responsible for using special software to turn technical plans, drawings, and designs into digital images.
 Online CAD programs are available at the certificate and associate degree levels.
 There are a number of high school courses that students can take to prepare them for online CAD programs, such as computer technology, drafting, graphic art, and math.

 Many CAD programs are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), including several online options at technical schools.
 Accreditation ensures a quality education and assures employers that graduates have specific skills.
 Those with accredited degrees may also want to consider getting a professional certification for career advancement.
 Read More

-Comprehensive List of Online Colleges & Universities for a CAD/Computer Aided Drafting Degree
+Comprehensive List of Colleges & Universities for an Online CAD/Computer Aided Drafting Degree